Valdecy/Metaheuristic-Memetic_Algorithm/README.md

 * generations = The total number of iterations.
 The Default Value is 50.

-* std = If the population standard deviation is less than the std, then th population is reinitialized.
+* std = If the population standard deviation is below the std, then the population is reinitialized.
 The Default Value is 0.1.

 * mu = Value of the breed operator.
 The Default Value is 1.